Sri Lanka Itinerary 6 Days With Sri Lanka Adventure

 Including a Sea Turtle Farm in the Sri Lanka itinerary 6 days

 Sea turtle is an endangered animal species in the world and it is included in the IUCN red list.
-Sea turtle is a protected animal in Sri Lanka and a large number of private institutions are trying to increase their population in the island.
+Sea turtle is a protected animal in Sri Lanka and a large number of private institutions are trying to increase their population on the island.
 It seems these organizations have been able to achieve their target up to a certain level, but still, there is a long way to go.
 Visiting a sea turtle conservation centre is a common activity among the travellers that come across the west coast of Sri Lanka.
 Therefore I have included a sea turtle farm to this Sri Lanka itinerary 6 days.
-If you interested in seeing sea turtles in the natural environment, you better head on to Rekawa in southern Sri Lanka.
+If you are interested in seeing sea turtles in the natural environment, you better head on to Rekawa in southern Sri Lanka.

 They occur mostly in the western and southern coast of Sri Lanka.
 Sri Lanka beach one of the few places in the world, where five species of sea turtles can be spotted.
 Green turtles, leatherback sea turtle, olive ridley turtle, Hawksbills and Loggerheads are the five species found on the island.
 Sea turtles come to the beaches of Sri Lanka for nesting.
 Usually, sea turtles come to the shore after the sunset and lay the eggs.
 After about two months incubation period hatchling emerges from the nest and go to the sea.